IzanamiiDevv/Contributons/README.md

 # ZeddyGabby-Home
-A Basic HomePage For my Friend
+A Basic HomePage For my Friend.